MacielG1/TrendingPageButton/README.md

 #### For Chrome:

-1. Download the .zip file from the [releases](https://github.com/MacielG1/TrendingPageButton/releases/latest)
+1. Download the `TrendingGithub.zip` file file from the [releases](https://github.com/MacielG1/TrendingPageButton/releases/latest)
-2. Extract the `TrendingGithub.zip` file.
+2. Extract the .zip file.
 3. Go to `chrome://extensions`.
 4. Enable the "Developer mode" toggle switch in the top right corner.
 5. Click on the "Load unpacked" button.